Former President Jimmy Carter hospitalized to relieve pressure in brain

 Mr. Carter, who is 95, has had a number of health scares in recent years.
 In 2015, he announced he had been diagnosed with cancer that had spread to his liver and brain.
 He stepped back from responsibility at The Carter Center, but he continued teaching Sunday school classes in his hometown of Plains, Georgia.
 It's a tradition he started in his teens that has gained a wide following.

-But just six months later, he was treated with a new immunotherapy drug and made a remarkable recovery, announcing an MRI showed no signs of cancer and he needed no more treatment.
+But just six months later, he was treated with a new immunotherapy drug and quickly recovered, announcing an MRI showed no signs of cancer and he didn't need any additional treatment.

 In the Sunday school service that followed, Mr. Carter told attendees he's "at ease with death."

-After learning about his cancer in 2015, he said he "assumed, naturally, that I was going to die very quickly."
+After learning about his cancer in 2015, he said at the service, he "assumed, naturally, that I was going to die very quickly."

 "I, obviously, prayed about it.
 I didn't ask God to let me live, but I just asked God to give me a proper attitude toward death.
 And I found that I was absolutely and completely at ease with death.
 It didn't really matter to me whether I died or lived," Mr. Carter said.
 "I have, since that time, been absolutely confident that my Christian faith includes complete confidence in life after death.
 So, I'm going to live again after I die — Don't know what form I'll take, or anything."